SysKitTeam/docs-point/common-tasks/configure-alerts.md

     * **document**
 * **specific user** - to monitor events caused by a specific user
 ## Alert Types and Categories
+This section describes all alert types and lists all available alerts for each type.
 ### Tenant Wide Alerts

 You can enable and configure tenant wide alerts on the following overview screens: